 It’s obvious this is a complex issue.
 Employers considering an unlimited PTO policy should review applicable federal, state and local laws.
 And they should draft a formal policy outlining the rules.

 The policy should explain that taking time off does not change productivity or performance objectives.
 And it should limit the amount of consecutive days that can be taken, as well as specify if there are periods when time off is prohibited.
 It should also limit the number of employees who can be out of the office at the same time.
 Finally, it should address how far in advance requests should be made.
-If you need help monitoring employee time off, consider the Time Off Request Smart App.
-This online tool provides automated monitoring and documentation, so you’ll never forget or lose track of another request.
+Consider any paper or online solution to help monitor and document employee time off.